SanderBuruma/solana-research/README.md

 # Solana Research Tool

-A Python-based command-line tool for interacting with Solana blockchain.
-Features include account balance checking, transaction history viewing, balance history analysis, and vanity address generation.
+A Python-based command-line tool for interacting with the Solana blockchain.
+Features include account balance checking, transaction history viewing, balance history analysis, vanity address generation, and DeFi trading summary analysis.

 ## Features

+- **-1 <address>**: Get Account Balance
+  - Input a Solana address to check its current SOL balance (displayed with 9 decimal precision).

+- **-2 <address>**: View Transaction History
-- **Account Balance**: Check the SOL balance of any Solana address
+  - Retrieve the last 100 transactions of a Solana address.
-- **Transaction History**: View detailed transaction history with timestamps, amounts, and USD values
+  - Displays timestamp, transaction type, amount in SOL, from/to addresses, and USD value.

+- **-3 <address>**: View Balance History
-- **Balance History**: Analyze historical balance changes over time
+  - Analyze historical balance fluctuations of a Solana address based on its DEX trading activity.

+- **-4 <pattern>**: Generate Vanity Address
-- **Vanity Address Generator**: Generate Solana addresses matching custom patterns
+  - Generate Solana addresses that match a custom regex pattern.
-  - Multi-core processing for faster generation
+  - Utilizes multi-core processing, JIT compilation, and batch processing for faster generation.
-  - Phantom wallet compatible keypair format
-  - Regex pattern support
-  - Progress tracking and statistics
+  - Generates keypairs compatible with the Phantom wallet.
-  - Auto-saves found addresses
+  - Found addresses are automatically saved to `found_addresses.txt`.

+- **-5 <address> [<address> ...]**: View DeFi Summary for Wallets
+  - Accept one or more wallet addresses and produce a summary table.
+  - For each address, the table displays:
+    - 24H ROI %
+    - 7D ROI %
+    - 30D ROI % and absolute 30D ROI (profit/loss in SOL)
+    - Number of non-SOL swaps
+    - Total number of swaps (overall DEX trading activity)

 ## Installation